 We are engaged in internationally leading materials processing and forming research addressing some of the global manufacturing and healthcare challenges.
 External research sponsors include the UK Research Councils (mainly EPSRC), Orthopaedic Research UK, The Royal Society, The Wolfson Foundation, The Leverhulme Trust, The Islamic Development Bank, The Danish Agency for Science, Technology & Innovation, The Worshipful Company of Armourers and Brasiers, The British Council and several industries.
 We enjoy close ties with the Healthy Infrastructure Research Group of UCL Department of Civil, Environmental & Geomatic Engineering and the UCL School of Pharmacy with whom we have a special relationship.

-We cherish several national and international external research collaborations, in particular with Oxford University, Cambridge University, Queen Mary University of London, University of Hertfordshire, University of Sheffield, Queens University of Belfast and universities in the USA (in particular Kansas, North Dakota and North Carolina), Turkey (in particular Hacettepe University and Marmara University), Finland (Helsinki University), Italy (in particular Padua University), Holland, China (in particular China University of Geosciences, Beijing, Dalian and Sichuan), Japan (National Institute for Materials Science, Ibaraki) and India (IIT Gandhinagar).
+We cherish several national and international external research collaborations, in particular with Oxford University, Cambridge University, Queen Mary University of London, University of Hertfordshire, University of Sheffield, Queens University of Belfast and universities in the USA (in particular Kansas, North Dakota and North Carolina), Turkey (in particular Hacettepe University and Marmara University), Italy (in particular Padua University), Holland, China (in particular China University of Geosciences, Beijing, Dalian and Sichuan), Japan (National Institute for Materials Science, Ibaraki) and India (IIT Gandhinagar).
 We work very closely with UCL Business and industry.
-The current research team includes over a dozen post-doctoral and doctoral researchers.
-In addition, several visiting researchers, masters and undergraduate students also do their research projects in the group.

-The group and laboratory specialises in creating smart coatings, smart fibres, bubbles, vesicles, droplets, particles, capsules using a variety of new devices/processes invented in our laboratory.
+The group, (about a dozen in total) and laboratory specialises in creating smart coatings, smart fibres, bubbles, vesicles, droplets, particles, capsules using a variety of new devices/processes invented in our laboratory.
 We specialise in soft matter and have patented these inventions, the work has also led to UCL-Business spin-off company AtoCap Ltd.

 1: Exploration of Gyration Techniques

-and enormous industrial interest to win a large industrially-backed EPSRC healthcare grant which investigated the manufacture of a new generation of antimicrobial filters for healthcare.
+Enormous industrial interest has been aroused to win a large industrially-backed EPSRC healthcare grant which investigated the manufacture of a new generation of antimicrobial filters for healthcare.
 The gyratory fibre-mats are also proving to be very successful in the development of tampons for vaginal drug delivery and in the development of artificial bone marrow fibre scaffolds.
 Gyratory forming is being extended to include graphene, wound healing bandages and a variety of drug delivery patches combining antibiotics and nanoparticles.
 In a very recent (December, 2018) development, we were awarded an EPSRC grant to extend pressurised gyratory manufacturing to core-sheath morphologies.
 In September 2018, we published and invited feature article on the development of pressurised gyration for the last five years (since it's invention) and this is featured in Advanced Science News.
-This paper has achieved over 50 citations to date.
-The core-sheath project is still in progress with BASF and Xiros, ithas created new devices and been the focus of much media attention.
+This paper has achieved nearly 100 citations to date.
+The core-sheath project is still in progress with BASF and Xiros, it has created new devices and been the focus of much media attention.
 We are extending its capabilities to antiviral mask manufacture to join the anti-Covid-19 battle, supported by the Royal Academy of Engineering.
+This has gathered an interest in Covid-19 causing variants, see review in IF 17 Advanced Science.
+This work has led to extra funding from the Government of Kuwait, which has resulted in two key papers in IF 19 Applied Physics Reviews, see paper 1 and paper 2.

 2: Multi-layered Microbubbles, Particles and Fibres